kosyfrances/resmount/README.md

 ### Setup on a Linux machine (Without Docker)
 * Be sure to have python3 set up
-* Check if you have `jq` installed by typing `jq` on the commandline.
-Install it if you do not have it.
+* Check if you have [jq](https://stedolan.github.io/jq/) installed by typing `which jq` on the commandline.
+Install it if you get an empty response.
 * Clone this repo
     ```
     $ git clone https://github.com/kosyfrances/resmount.git